MINUTE Function

 You can use MINUTE inside a condition to classify times within the hour.

-This returns TRUE when the time falls in the first half of the hour and FALSE otherwise.
+This returns TRUE when the time falls in the second half of the hour and FALSE otherwise.
 It is a simple pattern for rules and alerts.

 Check Answer